thesiv95/ids-parser/README.md

 #### Shell scripts (if you have remote server, VPS, etc) - *Ubuntu 14+/Debian 8+ only*
 1. Make sure you have successfully connected to MongoDB database (port is usually *27017*).
 2. Put `ids-parser-install.sh` file to your server, run this file as sudo.
+This file will download and unpack libraries that are needed to run the app.
 Before running, you should delete packages such as `apache`, `mysql-server`, `php-*`.
 3. Put `ids-parser-autorun.sh`, make it run when the OS of your server boots up (use file `/etc/rc.local`)
 4. Download and unzip the files of parser, put them to your server root (usually `/var/www/html`).
 If you have downloaded archive without *node_modules*, run `npm i` command at the server root folder to download libraries for this app.
 5. Run nodemon command at the server root folder.
-When message *Parser was started, using port 3000* is shown, go to `http://remote.ip/install` and follow all the instructions, after that go to `http://remote.ip`.
-If there are any problems, try going to `http://remote.ip:3000`.
+When message *Parser was started, using port 3000* is shown, go to `http://remote.ip:3000/install` and follow all the instructions, after that go to `http://remote.ip:3000`.
+6. If you had binded a domain to your VPS, consider using [nginx proxy for node.js](https://radiostud.io/configuring-nginx-reverse-proxy-node-js-application/) (to get rid of `:3000` port in the address bar).

 #### Virtual machines
+In VMs everything has already been setup.
 - *VirtualBox*: unzip archive, then go to File - Import Appliance and select unzipped `ids-parser-virtualbox.ova` file.
 Login & password: `idsp`.
 FTP is avaliable (IP = your VM IP, login & password - `idsp`).
 - *VMware*: unzip archive, then run `ids-parser.vmx` file.
 Login & password: `idsp`.
 FTP is avaliable (IP = your VM IP, login & password - `idsp`).